Brand Strategy vs Content Marketing Strategy

 Crafting a content strategy can feel overwhelming, and it does take time.
 You might have to hit the pause button on your content machine, reallocate some funds for branding or rebranding.
 But it’s crucial to do so to provide clarity, create a measurable framework, and empower business to work more effectively.
 And that’s the key to great content marketing.

-Additionally, a documented strategy helps you track your own thinking and strategy.
+Additionally, a documented strategy can help you track your own thinking and strategy.
 The more you test, the smarter you get.

 How to Make Sure Your Content Marketing Strategy Supports Your Brand Strategy